Evanston, Wyoming: National Register of Historic Places

+Tourism

+The Uinta County Museum is located on Depot Square in downtown Evanston.
+Originally built as a Carnegie library in 1906, the building is an example of Classical Revival architecture.

+A replica of a Chinese Joss house is located on Depot Square.
+The Joss House contains a scale model of Evanston's original Chinatown, as well as other artifacts from the 19th and 20th centuries.
+Near the Joss House is the Wing Family Gazebo and Garden.
+Former Evanston resident and structural engineer Wayman Wing built a Chinese pavilion, and the City of Evanston constructed a garden with a pond and walking path next to the pavilion.

+The Bear River State Park is located adjacent to Interstate 80 on the eastern outskirts of Evanston.
+The park offers wildlife viewing, a visitors center, picnic grounds, and hiking trails.
+A trail along the river connects to the Bear River Greenway in Evanston.

+Sports and recreation

+The City of Evanston Parks and Recreation department operates about 20 facilities.
+Bear River Greenway is located near downtown, and offers a river walk that extends to Bear River State Park, ice skating in the winter, fishing in the summer, boat rentals, and a fitness trail.
+Sulphur Creek Reservoir offers boating and fishing.
+Smaller parks throughout the city contain basketball courts, soccer fields, horseshoe rings, tennis courts, sand volleyball, and playgrounds.
+The city Recreation Center has a swimming pool and an indoor shooting range.
+It also provides classes and programming in such sports as martial arts, gymnastics, football, and soccer.

 Government and infrastructure

 The Wyoming Department of Health Wyoming State Hospital, a psychiatric facility, is located in Evanston.
 The facility was operated by the Wyoming Board of Charities and Reform until that agency was dissolved as a result of a state constitutional amendment passed in November 1990.

 The United States Postal Service operates the Evanston Post Office.

 Education

 Public education in the city of Evanston is provided by Uinta County School District #1.
 The district operates a total of eight campuses, including four elementary schools (Aspen, Clark, North, and Uinta Meadows) serving grades kindergarten through five, two middle schools (Davis and Evanston) serving grades six through eight, one high school (Evanston) serving grades nine through twelve, and one secondary alternative school (Horizon).
 There is also a BOCES community college there as a branch of the Western Wyoming Community College in the city.

 Evanston has a public library, a branch of the Uinta County Library System.